ejbaran/docs-1/docs/reference/sdks/migration.md

         </td>
         <td>
             ```python
-            # Not implemented, use V2
+            # not implemented, use V2
             ```
         </td>
         <td>
             ```python
-            from algosdk.v2client import indexer
+            from algosdk.v2client import indexer # new
             ```
         </td>
     </tr>